davidliyutong/cloud-platform-apiserver/docs/api.md

 - Request Payload:

     ```json
-    {}
     ```

 - Response:

     ```json
     {
-        "code":"200",
-        "error": {},
+        "description": "",
+        "status":200,
+        "message":"",
+        "template": {}
     }
     ```

-### Pod Mangement
+### Pod Management

 This section describes admin APIs that manipulate pod resource.

 #### GET /v1/admin/pods

 List all pods.
 If `filter` is not empty, apply filter on results.
-This API returns profiles of users and total number of users.
+This API returns profiles of pods and total number of pods.
 Limited to admins.

 - Request Header: